watson-enlighten/MCW-Cloud-native-applications/Hands-on lab/Before the HOL - Cloud-native applications.md

 1. Go to the cloud shell window that has the SSH connection open to the build agent VM.

 2. Update the Ubuntu packages and install curl and support for repositories over HTTPS in a single step by typing the following in a single line command.
-When asked if you would like to proceed, respond by typing "Y" and pressing enter.
+If you are asked if you would like to proceed, respond by typing "Y" and pressing enter.

    ```bash
    sudo apt-get update && sudo apt install apt-transport-https ca-certificates curl software-properties-common